RickSanch3z/the_go_programming_language/README.md

 # the_go_programming_language
-Examples (frob book) and exercises
+Examples (from book) and exercises